-Follow along with these simple steps to create your own creative collage at home inspired by John Lavery's painting Her First Communion.
+Follow these simple steps to create your own textured collage inspired by John Lavery's painting Her First Communion.

 National Gallery at HomePlay